-1Work performed by the author during doctoral studies at Vanderbilt University. portation systems, vehicle dynamics, control systems, and power systems with interconnected networks of different scales and properties.
+Cyber-physical systems (CPS) such as those commonly found in smart city, smart manufacturing, and transactive energy systems must make time-sensitive control decisions to ensure their safe operations.
+However, such CPS are an amalgamation of multiple dynamic systems such as transportation systems, vehicle dynamics, control systems, and power systems with interconnected networks of different scales and properties.
 The assurance that such complex systems are safe and trustworthy requires simulation capabilities that can rapidly integrate tools from multiple domains in different configurations.
-Cosimulation is an attractive option for interlinking such multiple simulators to simulate higher-level, complex system behaviors.
+Co-simulation is an attractive option for interlinking such multiple simulators to simulate higher-level, complex system behaviors.

 The IEEE 1516-2010 High Level Architecture (HLA) defines the standardized set of services offered to a process in a distributed co-simulation [1].
 A co-simulation in HLA comprises individual simulators called federates that are grouped into a logical entity called a federation.
 Each federate can have diverse computation and networking resource requirements, which must be considered when assigning resources to the simulators when the federation is deployed to cloud-fog-edge computation environments.
 The wall-clock execution time required for each federate's computation step varies based on this resource allocation.
-The variation in execution times can result in some federates waiting on others before they can proceed to the next stage of computation.
-Federates that require more wall-clock time for their computation steps (the low performing federates) increase the overall completion time (or makespan) of the entire simulation.
-This can potentially violate the simulation completion deadline.
-Thus, resource allocation and resource configuration selections are very important for the overall performance of distributed simulations.
+The variation in execution times can result in some federates waiting on otherworking on the federate states.

-$^{^} Corresponding\ Author.$
+^{}Corresponding Author.